Quasisymmetric geometry of Sierpinski carpet Julia sets: Introduction

-For the question (Q2), Bonk gave a sufficient condition on the carpets in $\EC$ such that they can quasisymmetrically equivalent to some round carpets.
-He proved that a carpet $S$ in $\EC$ is quasisymmetrically equivalent to a round carpet if its peripheral circles are uniform quasicircles and is uniformly relatively separated \cite[Corollary 1.2]{Bon}.
+For the question (Q2), Bonk gave a sufficient condition on the carpets in $\EC$ such that they can be quasisymmetrically equivalent to some round carpets.
+He proved that a carpet $S$ in $\EC$ is quasisymmetrically equivalent to a round carpet if its peripheral circles is uniform quasicircles and is uniformly relatively separated \cite[Corollary 1.2]{Bon11}.
 It is worth to mention that quasisymmetric maps preserve the uniform quasicircles and uniformly relatively separated properties.
-It is not hard to see that the peripheral circles of such $S$ must be uniform quasicircles but are not necessarily uniformly relatively separated.
+However, it is not hard to see that the peripheral circles of a carpet that is quasisymmetrically equivalent to a round carpet must be uniform quasicircles but is not necessarily uniformly relatively separated.

-Recently, Bonk, Lyubich and Merenkov studied the postcritically-finite rational maps whose Julia sets are Sierpi\'{n}ski carpets.
-They proved that if the Julia set of a sub-hyperbolic rational map is a Sierpi\'{n}ski carpet, then it is quasisymmetrically equivalent to a round carpet \cite[Theorem 1.10]{BLM}.
-They also consider the quasisymmetric group between the carpet Julia sets of postcritically-finite rational maps and proved that any quasisymmetric map $\xi$ defined from a carpet $J_f$ onto a carpet $J_g$ must be the restriction of a M\"{o}bius transformation, where $f$ and $g$ are postcritically-finite rational maps \cite[Theorem 1.1]{BLM}.
-As a corollary, they proved that the group $QS(J_f)$, consisting of quasisymmetric self-map of $J_f$, is finite \cite[Corollary 1.2]{BLM}.
+0.2cm Bonk, Lyubich and Merenkov studied the postcritically-finite rational maps whose Julia sets are Sierpi\'{n}ski carpets.
+They proved that such carpet Julia sets are quasisymmetrically equivalent to some round carpets \cite[Theorem 1.10]{BLM16}.
+Moreover, they show that any quasisymmetric map between two critical finite carpet Julia sets is the restriction of a M\"{o}bius transformation \cite[Theorem 1.4]{BLM16}.
+As a corollary, the quasisymmetric group, consisting of all quasisymmetric self-maps, is finite \cite[Corollary 1.2]{BLM16}.

-In this paper, we study carpet Julia sets in postcritically-infinite case.
+In this article, we study the carpet Julia sets in the postcritically-infinite case and extend the corresponding results to a more general case.

-\subsection{Statement of the main results.}
+\subsection{Statement of the main results}